fbpx

 A large tree, growing to a height of 35 m, with a lignotuber.
 It is a gum – meaning it has smooth-bark for most or all of its length.
 The bark can display vivid shades of grey, white and salmon-orange at different times of the year.

-It occurs through the coast and tablelands subdivisions, extending into the western slopes, and near from as far north as Gympie in Queensland, to near Nowra in New South Wales, most commonly on transition zone soil types between sandstone and shale and other rocky substrates.
+It occurs through the coast and tablelands subdivisions, extending into the western slopes, and near from as far north as Gympie in Queensland, to the south near Nowra in New South Wales, most commonly on transition zone soil types between sandstone and shale and other rocky substrates.
 It forms a dominant component of many vegetation communities in NSW.

 Eucalyptus spp. have simple and usually alternate adult leaves with juvenile leaves starting off opposite to alternate (disjunct).
 In this species, juvenile leaves are opposite for the early pairs and then alternate, ovate to lanceolate, to about 12 cm long and about 4 cm wide, dull green and paler on lower surface.
 Adult leaves are glossy dark green, paler on the lower surface, lanceolate or falcate to ovate, to 180 mm long and to about 35 mm wide, tapering to a petiole up to about 25 mm long.